 “Don’t ever say that Sasha never did anything for you, Robbie.
 And don’t forget that it was me who brought you to Easy’s gym and introduced you to Oktay Urkal, Olympic silver medal winner and world champ.”

 And periodically Easy would ask me in turn about Sasha.
 He called him my “father”.

 “How is your father doing?”
 Easy would say.
 “He was a good boxer, but unfortunately he’s got a Balkan head.
-And what I want to know is where does this guy make his money?
+Boxing is less about toughness than about self-control.
+And another thing.
+What I want to know is where does this guy make his money?
 What does he do all day?”